 That’s why it’s also important to understand the terms that are often grouped with artificial intelligence – such as machine learning, automation, robots, and RPA.
 That way, you can understand which can actually provide you with real results versus those that just have a fancy-sounding name.

-Register for our webinar to learn how innovative technologies, like AI, are shaping the future of indirect procurement.
+Watch our webinar to learn how innovative technologies, like AI, are shaping the future of indirect procurement.

 Spend Matters provides a brief definition of machine learning, explaining that it “uses statistical analysis to ‘learn’ from reams of data and teach a software application, using these lessons to make highly accurate predictions about specific types of data.”
 What robots and RPA do are imitations of how a human would carry out a specific task within a process.
 According to Spend Matters, RPA “does not attempt to read, interpret, or think.
 Instead, it simply replicates whatever actions a user records in the application.”
 These can all factor into artificial intelligence, but advanced AI goes further than that.